 - Arrival transfers from Dubrovnik Airport to hotel and from hotel to Dubrovnik Airport on the first and the last day of the tour

-- Accommodation in 4* hotels (except in Dubrovnik, a 3* hotel) on half board basis, except in Ohrid on Day 4 (except for second night in Ohrid when we dine in a local restaurant)
+- Accommodation in 4* hotels (except in Dubrovnik, a 3* hotel) on half board basis, except in Ohrid on Day 4 (except for second night in Ohrid when have Bed&Breakfast)

 - Local guides for sightseeing tours of Dubrovnik, Tirana, Ohrid, Skopje, and Kotor

 - Entrance fees to: Franciscan Monastery and Rector’s Palace in Dubrovnik; National Museum in Tirana; St. Sofia, St. Clement, and St. Naum in Ohrid; Church of Holy Savior and Monastery of St. Panteleimon in Skopje; Residence of King Nikola I Petrovic in Cetinje; St. Triphun Cathedral in Kotor

 Hotels listed in this brochure will be used on almost all departures.
 If changes become necessary for any reason, substitute hotels will be similar to those in the brochure.